-The substitute must be put into the Penalty Box immediately as it must have been a player who was on the ice when the offense was committed.
+The substitute must be put into the Penalty Box immediately as it must have been a player who was on the ice when the play is stopped and the penalty assessed.
 Rule 27.2.

 Team A player is assessed a major penalty and a game misconduct for charging.
 On the same play the Team B goalkeeper is assessed a major and a game misconduct for roughing.
 Do both teams have to place players in the Penalty Box?
 Where do you find this in the rule book?